NikitaVert/Bellabeat-project/Analysis.md

 <img width="956" alt="Screenshot 2024-12-24 at 18 35 41" src="https://github.com/user-attachments/assets/fee6e88c-d363-4981-ad0d-0bbc0316d76f" />

 The "ActivityDay" and "SleepDate" values are stored in the character data type.
-They need to be converted
+They need to be converted to a DATE format for future modifications.

 ### Duplicate rows

+This section will indentify whether the "activity_day" dataframe possesses any duplicate rows.

 <img width="956" alt="Screenshot 2024-12-24 at 18 36 11" src="https://github.com/user-attachments/assets/fb840224-c9b6-49fa-8e0a-475b38f00873">

+No duplicate rows were found.

 ### Null values

+This section will check for null values in all columns and rows of the dataframe "activity_day".

 <img width="252" alt="Screenshot 2024-12-30 at 16 06 21" src="https://github.com/user-attachments/assets/d820aa2f-5397-44de-9799-e47c70a69871" />

+No null values found.

 ### Date column

+In this section the values for columns "activity_day" and "SleepDate" will be reformatted from CHR to DATE.

 <img width="964" alt="Screenshot 2024-12-24 at 18 38 25" src="https://github.com/user-attachments/assets/7443e288-034b-4a30-a945-b7005c0de540" />